Badge of Honor: Matthew Payne

 Payne's stay in Special Operations was troublesome at times.
 Wohl reprimanded him for climbing on the 12th floor ledge of the Bellvue-Stratford Hotel to replace a surveillance microphone that had been knocked loose.
 He has also at times been referred to, sarcastically, as "Sherlock Holmes, Jr." Wohl suspended Payne when he was assigned to Harrisburg and ended up romantically involved with a woman who was providing cover for terrorists/bank robbers; again, he was overruled by Carlucci.

 In Final Justice, Payne has become a Detective Sergeant.
 He solves a murder/rape case in Northwest Philadelphia (but not before breaking the heart of the female detective who becomes his main partner and assistant).
 He also chaperones a Philadelphia-born movie actor during the latter's return to the city and escorts home an escaped murderer from France.
 At the end of the book he suffers burnout and thinks of quitting.

 Payne is not married.
 He was in love with Penny Detweiler, but she died of a heroin overdose.
-Matt's character is based on Kenneth Krieger, the Wayatt Earp of the Main line.
-Krieger was top shot in his academy class and was an A class shooter in IDPA and IPSC match's.
-Krieger went to work in Philadelphia and began a long career in undercover work (RATSNAKE), Across the country.
-Like Matt Payne, Krieger has been in 7 shootings and has matching holes like the main chatacter.

 Amy Payne

 Amy Payne is Matt Payne's older sister.
 She has a double doctorate, in pure mathematics and in medicine, and works as a psychiatrist.
 Among her patients have been Penelope Detweiler and (reluctantly) the granddaughter of Vincenzo Savarese.
-She has also assisted the Special Operations Division in profiling the Northwest Serial Rapist and an insane but intelligent man trying to kill the Vice-President.
-Amy Payne is prone to being distracted as a driver, makes snap psychological judgments of her brother, and annoyed when she runs into the bureaucracy of the Philadelphia Police Department.
+She has also assisted the Special Operations Division in profiling the Northwest Serial Rapist and an insane but intelligent man trying to kill the Vice President.
+Amy Payne is prone to being distracted as a driver, makes snap psychological judgments of her brother, and is annoyed when she runs into the bureaucracy of the Philadelphia Police Department.
 She is romantically involved with Peter Wohl.

 Martha Peebles

 Martha Peebles, in her late thirties, was the heir to a fortune based on anthracite coal mining.
 Her father disinherited her brother, Stephen, for being a homosexual.
-Stephen stayed with Martha, however, was forced to move out after several cases of pilferage.
+Stephen stayed with Martha, but was forced to move out after several cases of pilferage.
 Martha asked for police assistance to protect her home.
 Captain Dave Pekach was sent to respond for public relations reasons.
-The two fell in love and Pekach moved in with Martha and later married.
+The two fell in love and Pekach moved in with Martha; they later married.
 Martha doted on Pekach, and one of his biggest problems is preventing her from buying things for her "Precious."